 Professor Kaufman is currently writing a series of publications about Bad Samaritan laws, bystanders, and upstanders that will culminate in his next book (under contract with Cambridge University Press).
 His publications to date on the topic, which draw on this database, include:

-- Police Policing Police (article forthcoming in the George Washington Law Review)
+- Police Policing Police (article published by the George Washington Law Review)

 - Digital Age Samaritans (article published by the Boston College Law Review)

 - Protectors of Predators or Prey: Bystanders and Upstanders amid Sexual Crimes (award-winning article published by the Southern California Law Review)